qascade/qascade/README.md

 <h1 align="center">Hi 👋, I'm Shubh Karman Singh</h1>
 <h3 align="left">A Computer Science Engineer and guitar player.
-I work as a Software Engineer at LiveRamp</h3>
+I used to work as a Software Engineer at LiveRamp.
+Now I am pursuing masters in computer science at IIT Bombay</h3>

 - 🔭 I built a Proof of Concept for Privacy Preserving Multiparty Data Collaboration: [dcr](https://github.com/qascade/dcr)